- CE-marked equipment

 What does a positive result mean?

-A positive result means that there were COVID-19 antibodies in your blood sample.
-This can be because you've previously had the virus or received the COVID-19 vaccine.
+If you test positive for antibodies it means that there were COVID-19 antibodies in your blood sample.
+This means your body has produced a response to COVID-19, either from having the virus or the COVID-19 vaccine.

 What does a negative result mean?